Reclaimed wood message centre with vertical Grocery sign

 And in the corner of the room, sits this quaint little reclaimed wood message centre and nagging Grocery sign, with a splash of strawberry red to seal the deal.

 Because if you are anything like me, you forget to pick up groceries all. the. time.
-So maybe this can help.
+So maybe this reclaimed wood message centre with vertical Grocery sign can help!

 Will you forgive the fact that I don’t have a broken down tutorial of either one?
 Trying to whip out projects quickly for the olde farmhouse vintage market requires some full steam ahead moments.